-Having come up against the question of how to address change in the Agile process, we thought to provide an example using ChangeVU‘s virtual change risk assessment (Click here).
+Having come up against the question of how to address change in the Agile process, we thought to provide an example using ChangeVU‘s virtual Change Success Tracker (Click here).
 This application is itself designed to fit to an Agile process.

 We refer here to the generic Agile process including the 4 Agile values, 12 Agile principles, Scrum Roles and the Scrum process itself (see link to an example of these elements of Agile (see bottom of post *)).

 We raise these items because the change process needs to fit with the Agile process.

 And an optimal way to apply change to Agile is to assess change implementation risk at regular intervals that synergize with the Agile process.